 This Week’s Tip Sheet: Simple Ways to Keep Books and Magazines Tidy

-I love seeing parents bringing their kids to the library for the first time, the excitement that fills the room when someone is telling you about a book they just finished and the sounds of quiet chatter in the bookstore while sweet treats and coffee wafts through the air.
+I love seeing parents bringing their kids to the library for the first time, the excitement that fills the room when someone tells you about a book they just finished, and the quiet chatter in the bookstore while sweet treats and coffee waft through the air.

 Since they’re such a big part of my life, over the years, I’ve learned to set boundaries about what comes in and what goes out to keep them from taking over.